noobieisgod/Synsemble/README.md

 <img src="branding/synsemble.png" alt="Synsemble symbol" width="80">

+## WARNING: THE CURRENT DESKTOP BUILD IS DEFUNCT AND WILL NOT BE UPDATED

 Synsemble is a multi-agent AI collaboration app that brings multiple AI roles together to plan, analyze, execute, review, revise, and produce a final result.

 Synsemble is not primarily an AI meeting recorder, transcription app, or AI meeting notetaker.
 Its table and seat metaphor represents multiple AI agents collaborating on a task with assigned providers, models, and roles.